cbaggers/varjo/docs/user-guide.md

 - `:fragment`
 - `:compute`

-Input & uniform variables are provided as separate lists along with a [context]() and a list containing the forms that make up the body of the stage (as in a `progn`).
+Input & uniform variables are provided as separate lists, along with a list containing the keyword name of the GLSL version and a list containing the forms that make up the body of the stage (as in a `progn`).

 ### Input-Variables

-These are the arguments to the stage which change per element that is being processed, whether that be vertex, fragment, patch, etc.
+These are the parameters to the stage which change per element that is being processed, whether that be vertex, fragment, patch, etc.

 GLSL does not allow an input variable to a shader stage to be a struct.
 We found this annoying so Vari allows it and will break down the input structs as you would have to do usually.